 The vehicle and house battery are combined into one, but your house battery is “isolated” from the vehicle battery.
 A “smart VSR isolator” ensures you don’t drain your vehicle battery.
 The isolator diverts energy to your house battery only when the vehicle battery is at an adequate voltage.

 Isolators are simple devices and don’t function well with newer vehicles with “smart alternators.”
 Most newer vehicles have implemented smart alternator technology because they improve gas mileage.
 In short, smart alternators only do as much as necessary to charge the vehicle’s battery, and no more.
-Further reading: https://www.redarc.com.au/alternator-vs-fixed-alternato
+Further reading here.

 Smart alternators produce minimal extra energy.
 For that reason isolators have minimal extra current they can pass to our house battery.
 So for Transits, Promasters, and newer Sprinters, isolators won’t charge the house batteries as much as a DC to DC charger.
 Here’s the other thing: smart alternators sometimes push huge current through the isolator.
 In those cases, we’d be charging the battery at a rate that exceeds the battery’s acceptable charging rate.

 For AGM batteries: Isolators do not provide a full multi-stage charge to your house battery.
-This significantly reduces the battery’s life because a full charge is necessary.
+This can reduce the battery’s life because a full charge is necessary.
 On the flip side, if you are getting solar and/or shore power as well, those sources that make up the slack and charge it to 100%.

-For Lithium batteries: You need to buy a Lithium specific isolator.
+For Lithium batteries: A standard isolator will work, but is inefficient.
+You can buy a Lithium specific isolator.
 Unfortunately it’s barely cheaper than the B2B options so you should just get one of those.

 Battery-to-Battery/DC-to-DC Charger